schuullzz/OOP-Assignment3/README.md

 ## Installation

-OOP-Assignment3 has been tested on CentOS v6.10 with gcc v6.1.0.
+OOP-Assignment3 has been tested on Ubuntu v20.04.2 with javac v11.0.10 and java openjdk 11.0.10.

 ```
 make